carpentries/instructor-training/03-maps.md

 > ## Concept Mapping
 >
 > Create a hand drawn concept map for something you would teach in five minutes.
+> Trade with a partner, and critique each other's maps.
+> Do they present concepts or surface detail?
+> Which of the relationships in your partner's map do you consider concepts and vice versa?
 {: .challenge}